 Our recommendation - Again, medium for mid or high-end builds and low for more FPS or low-spec gaming setups.

-This dictates how far an object has to be to be rendered with the best possible texture or material.
+This dictates how far an object has to be rendered with the best possible texture or material.

 Our recommendation - Setting this to low works best for both high and low-spec setups.